 Practice Notes are issued by the Rules Committee and are directives relating to the practice and procedure of the Tribunal and each of its Lists pursuant to s158 of the VCAT Act.

 In any proceeding, the Tribunal may at its discretion vary the operation of a Practice Note by direction or order.

 In any case, the Tribunal may be required to amend its practices to accommodate technological and procedural changes as a consequence of the coronavirus (COVID-19) pandemic.

 If the Tribunal (or a List within the Tribunal) makes a change to its procedure by order or direction, the procedural change overrides a Practice Note to the extent of any inconsistency.

 We can issue a summons at your request.
 The person summonsed will be required to attend the hearing, give evidence or produce documents.

-Temporary regulations made in response to the coronavirus (COVID-19) pandemic have brought changes to the way in which a person can respond to a summons.
-A person summonsed may attend a VCAT hearing by audio or audio-visual link, and may deliver summonsed documents to VCAT electronically (eg. by email).
+A person summonsed may attend a VCAT hearing by audio or video link, and may deliver summonsed documents to VCAT electronically (eg. by email).